Program overview

 Schedule

-Your learning schedule includes eight-hour days, five days a week.
+Your learning schedule includes four to five days per week of 8-10 hour days, and will follow the schedule of your designated supervising speech language pathologist.
 Hours may be variable depending on the assignment and may include weekend shifts.

 Accreditation information